quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part76_8.4_ODE_Algorit.md

 Background context: The task involves constructing a graph of the deduced period as a function of initial amplitude.
 This helps in understanding how the period changes with different amplitudes.
 :p Construct a graph of the deduced period as a function of initial amplitude.
 ??x
-Create a plot where the x-axis represents the initial amplitude and the y-axis represents the deduced period \(T\).
+Create a plot where the x-axis represents the initial amplitude and the y-axis represents the deduced period $T$.
 Plot the data points obtained from the simulations.
 ```java
 // Pseudocode to construct a period vs amplitude graph
 public class PeriodVsAmplitudeGraph {